zy963/12740-CO-dect/index.md

 <div align="center">Figure10 – Decision-Making Code</div>
 <img src="https://raw.githubusercontent.com/zy963/12740-CO-dect/main/Decision-Making Code.png" alt="Figure 10 – Decision-Making Code">

-&ensp;&ensp;We assumed the CO concentration has a direct positive relationship between CO and humidity in a closed environment in this decision-making process.
-When the humidity is higher than the threshold value, the CO centration will be harmful to humans.
+&ensp;&ensp;Out of safty concern, we measured huumidity instead of CO.
+That is to say when humidity exceeds certain thershold, the environment will be dangerous to human being.

 &ensp;&ensp;We set up our circuit properly in a closed classroom to meet our project's closed environment prerequisite condition.
 Photosensitivity has been fastened on the table; we used a turned-on flashlight to point to the light sensor.
 The light sensor will receive light to return low ADC values.
 In this case, we simulate no human in the closed environment if the human body has not blocked the light.